 * * *

-Van Halen was one of the first rock bands to bring truly massive concerts to mid-size cities like Macon, Georgia or Tempe, Arizona.
+Van Halen was one of the first rock bands to bring truly massive concerts to smaller cities like Macon, Georgia or Tempe, Arizona.
 Arena staff in smaller cities were used to bands coming to town with, at most, three tractor-trailers full of equipment.
-Van Halen’s equipment took up nine tractor-trailers.
+But Van Halen would roll into town with nine tractor-trailers.
 It was a lot of stuff, and staff at these venues were frequently overwhelmed.
 And when people are overwhelmed, they make mistakes.
 At a concert, “making a mistake” during setup can make the band sound bad or it can kill someone… which is exactly what the band was afraid of.

 * * *